giesekow/deepvesselnet/README.md

 net.save(filename='model.dat')              # save network params
 net = FCN.load(filename='model.dat')        # Load network params  (You can replace FCN with VNET or UNET as used above)
 ```
+# Datasets
+For information on the data used for training etc. Have a look at the [Datasets](https://github.com/giesekow/deepvesselnet/wiki/Datasets) page in the wiki section